memfault/interrupt/_drafts/faster-builds.md

 [AWS FreeRTOS nRF52830 list.d file](https://gist.github.com/tyhoff/a7028c60f8e0db1a548d3f236967109f)
 in a Github Gist.

-Next time, before including that extra header file, especially _to another header file_, think twice.
+Next time, before including that extra header file, especially to another header file, think twice.

-#### Quick Find Large Files and Dependency Chains
+#### Find Large Files and Dependency Chains Quickly

-To find the largest files _after_ preprocessing, you can pass the CFLAG argument `-save-temps` to GCC, which will save these intermediate files as `.i` files (it will also save the result of the assembler as `.s` files).
+To find the largest files after preprocessing, you can pass the CFLAG argument `-save-temps` to GCC, which will save these intermediate files as `.i` files (it will also save the result of the assembler as `.s` files).
 This allows you to get a rough idea of the largest files that the compiler sees.